Marine Highway 101 for last mile planning

 -

 Where a boat goes to dock: a dock, wharf and pier are all “landings,” where the boat lands, docks or ties up.
-Another form of landing that is part of this story are the NYC Ferry landings which are “spud barges,” barges pinned in place by “spuds” the oddball maritime word for when a boat effectively has its own “pilings” (vertical stake of poles holding it in place).
+Another form of landing that is part of this story are the NYC Ferry landings which are “spud barges,” barges pinned in place by “spuds,” the oddball maritime word for when a boat effectively has its own “pilings” (vertical poles holding it in place).
 That is why the NYC Ferry landings bob up and down sometimes, they are barges.

 Some generic boat terms are sometimes used interchangeably: boat, ship, vessel (though technically ships are bigger than boats, speaking informally people will call a ship a boat).
-There are specific names for boat/ship types that could be involved in this supply chain:

 RORO barge (roll on, roll off)carrying trucks, truck trailers, train cars on rails